Teknix420/Martha-Stewarts-VG-Bible/README.md

 ## Credits

-This website was created by Travis Gray, Maximillian Daniels, Benjamin Ivey, and Evan Mackay.
+This website was created by Travis Gray, Maximillian Daniel, Benjamin Ivey, and Evan Mackay.

 This website uses IGDB's and Tasty's API.